vsoch/contributor-ci/docs/getting_started/user-guide.rst

     $ cci ui generate ./docs

-If you want to also generate files for the contributor friendliness assessment, you can add --cfa:
+Whether you are generating or updating, if you want to also generate new files for the contributor friendliness assessment, you can add --cfa:

 .. code-block:: console

     $ cci ui --cfa generate

 Once you have an interface, it has a GitHub action that will run an update command on a nightly basis to generate new data for it.
 But you can also